 The composition that resulted, now closer to 30 minutes in length, has been the one used to revive the ballet in subsequent years.

-La Tragédie de Salomé was included in a memorable evening of ballet on April 22, 1912, sharing billing with La Péri by Paul Dukas, Istar by Vincent d’Indy and Adélaïde, ou le langage des fleurs (better known to music-lovers as Valses Nobles et Sentimentales) by Maurice Ravel.
+La Tragédie de Salomé was included in a memorable evening of ballet on April 22, 1912, sharing billing alongside La Péri by Paul Dukas, Istar by Vincent d’Indy and Adélaïde, ou le langage des fleurs (better known to music-lovers as Valses Nobles et Sentimentales) by Maurice Ravel.

 This production of Salomé featured Natasha (Natalia) Trouhanova in the starring role.
 Maxime Dethomas was the set designer, while the composer himself directed the Lamoureux Orchestra.
 (Each of the other three ballets was conducted by their respective composers as well.)
 The gala program was repeated on April 23, 25 and 27.